 Once all the gravel was leveled Kyle took down several dead standing trees and cut them to length.
 He then used the 4 wheeler to pull them to site, and a draw knife to remove the bark.

-He then used brackets and purchased 2 x 6’s 16 inches on center to create a base for the floor.
+Then Kyle used brackets and purchased 2 x 6’s 16 inches on center to create a base for the floor.

-He included a space for a trap door to keep a cooler in that will be dug down several inches in the ground.
+We also included a space for a trap door to keep a cooler in that will be dug down several inches in the ground.
 This is because we don’t have a fridge, so it’ll help keep perishable foods cool so they last longer.

 Then we glued down a moisture barrier to seal the floor from the elements.
 Then placed the floor board on top of that.